Amirhatamian/Data-Analysis-and-Manipulation-with-Python/README.md

 - Scikit-learn: For machine learning algorithms (if applicable)
 - Jupyter Notebooks: For interactive analysis and documentation

-Additionally, some scripts may make use of specialized libraries based on the dataset (e.g., nltk for text analysis, statsmodels for statistical modeling).
+Additionally, some scripts may make use of specialized libraries based on the dataset (e.g., geopandas for geographic data, statsmodels for statistical modeling).

 Features
 --------